SansSeryph/dotfiles/dotfiles/config/nvim/README.md

 - Treesitter
   - See if there are any handy tools I can use with this plugin
   - Read nvim-tree-docs
-  - Figure out why the error messages in `:checkhealth lspconfig` are appearing

 - Markdown features that I'd like:
   - Formats/Prettifies on save